zopefoundation/zope.app.publisher/src/zope/app/publisher/xmlrpc/README.rst

 Faults
 ------

-If you need to raise an error, the prefered way to do it is via an `xmlrpclib.Fault`:
+If you need to raise an error, the preferred way to do it is via an `xmlrpc.client.Fault`:

-  >>> try:
-  ...    import xmlrpclib
-  ... except ImportError:
-  ...    import xmlrpc.client as xmlrpclib
+  >>> import xmlrpc.client

   >>> class FaultDemo:
   ...     def __init__(self, context, request):